foges/ftl/README.md

 This library is based around a sequence class and the let keyword.

-- `class seq` -- creates an immutable sequence from an iterator, and defines methods such as map, map_lazy, filter, filter_lazy, reduce, sorted, etc..
+- `class seq` -- creates an immutable sequence from an iterator, and defines methods such as map, map_lazy, filter, filter_lazy, reduce, sorted, max_element, etc..
+- `#define let const auto` -- C++ treats variables as mutable by default, and as programmers we have a tendancy to stick to defaults.
+Behavior can be hard to get around, especially if you don't give people an incentive to change.
+By defining `let == const auto`, we give C++ programmers an _easier_ way to define variables, while at the same time encouraging immutability.
-- `#define let const auto` -- an easy way to promote the use of immutable variables and encourage more focus on naming, by decreasing the focus on explicitly writing out the type.
-If you'd prefer this three letter word not polluting your workspace, you can comment it out in `include/ftl/flt.h`.
-The library itself does not use the keyword.
+In addition, by decreasing the focus on explicitly writing the type name, there is more space to focus on writing readable variable names.
+That being said, we understand that not everyone likes immutability (or more probably preprocessor hash-defines) forced on them.
+If you're one of these people you can simply comment it out one line in `include/ftl/flt.h`.
+Don't worry, the library itself does not use the let keyword, so you won't break anything (apart from tests) by commenting out this line.

 Other classes of interestes are
-- `class enumerate` -- enumerates a sequence, similar to pyton's enumerate
+- `class enumerate` -- enumerates a sequence, similar to python's enumerate
-- `class zip` -- zip together a list of sequences, similar to pyton's zip
+- `class zip` -- zip together a list of sequences, similar to python's zip

 ### Examples